Jump to:

 Etiology

 SMA is categorized by its mode of inheritance and the pattern of weakness that phenotypically manifests (i.e. proximal vs. distal weakness).
 The most common type of SMA is autosomal recessive proximal SMA, often referred to simply as proximal SMA which accounts for 95% of cases.
-This form results from a homozygous deletion or mutation of the survival motor neuron 1 gene (SMN1) on chromosome 5q-13.2 It represents the most common genetic cause of death in infants3.
+This form results from a homozygous deletion or mutation of the survival motor neuron 1 gene (SMN1) on chromosome 5q-13.2 It represents the most common genetic cause of death in infants.3

 Epidemiology including risk factors and primary prevention

-Spinal muscular atrophy disorders affect 1/6000 to 1/10,000 infants, with a carrier frequency in the general population of 1/40.5-7 SMA type 1 (SMA-1) is the most common type (60%-70% of all patients with SMA), followed by SMA-2 (20%-30%) and SMA-3 (10%-20%).8
+Spinal muscular atrophy disorders affect 1/6000 to 1/10,000 infants, with a pan-ethnic carrier frequency in the general population of 1/40-1/60 (ranging from 1/47 in the Caucasian population to 1/72 in the African American population).
+SMA type 1 (SMA-1) is the most common type (~60% of all patients with SMA), followed by SMA types 2 and 3.
+SMA types 0 and 4 are the most rare, with SMA type 4 being less than 1% of diagnosed cases.5-8

 Patho-anatomy/physiology